1 Chronicles 17 – A House for God and a House for David

 i.
 All that is in your heart shows that David’s heart was filled with this question: “What can I do for God?”
 He was so filled with gratitude and concern for God’s glory that he wanted to do something special for God.

-2. (3-6) God corrects Nathan’s hasty approval to David’s plan to build a temple.
+2. (3-6) God corrects Nathan’s hasty approval of David’s plan to build a temple.

 a.
 That night that the word of God came to Nathan: Nathan’s response to David was presumptuous.
 He answered according to human judgment and common sense, but before the word of God came to him.

 i.
 “It is of the utmost importance that we should ever test our desires, even the highest and holiest of them, by His will.
 Work, excellent in itself, should never be undertaken, save at the express command of God.
 The passing of time will always vindicate the wisdom of the Divine will.”
 (Morgan)

 b.
 For I have not dwelt in a house since the time that I brought up Israel, even to this day: God seemed honored and “surprised” that David offered to build Him a house.
 “You want to build Me a house?
 No one has ever offered to do that before, and I never commanded anyone to do it.”

 i.
 “The Hebrew text says literally, ‘build me the house.’
 The idea of there being such a house was legitimate, just that David was not the one to build it.”
 (Payne)

 ii.
 David wanted to do more than God commanded.
 This is a wonderful place to be in our relationship with God.
 Most of us are so stuck in the thinking, “How little can I do and still please the LORD?” that we never really want to do more than God commands.

 iii.
 “Though the Lord refused to David the realization of his wish, he did it in a most gracious manner.
 He did not put the idea away from him in anger or disdain, as though David had cherished an unworthy desire; but he honored his servant even in the non-acceptance of his offer.”
 (Spurgeon)